systemcarl/weblog/outlines/about-me.md

         problems outside their domain.
 - There is still much to be learned about how to build systems that satisfy our current ambitions.
+    - As a life-long learner, I am always looking for new ways to progress, grow, and explore.
+    - If we have nothing else, we have our knowledge and experience.

 - Recent advancements in computer science have been in pursuit of creating technology that can intuitively perceive and react to the external world.
         - This is an interesting topic of psychology. ---see comment---